lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 # SCHC Parameters - Ticket #15

-This gives the list of parameters that need to be defined in the technology-specific documents, technology developper must evaluate that L2 has strong enough integrity checking to match SCHC's assumption:
+This section gives the list of parameters that need to be defined in the technology-specific documents, technology developers must evaluate that L2 has strong enough integrity checking to match SCHC's assumption:

 * LPWAN Architecture.
 Explain the SCHC entities (Compression and Fragmentation), how/where are they be represented in the corresponding technology architecture.